-Rodgers has 5 TDs passing, 1 rushing as Packers roll
+Rodgers has 5 TD passes, 1 rushing score as Packers roll

 But, Edmonds stole the show, scoring on runs of 20, 20 and 22 yards.
 The Cardinals defense also got four sacks and a forced fumble from Chandler Jones, Jordan Hicks had an interception and Patrick Peterson had a sack and forced fumble to seal the Cardinals’ third straight win.
 It’s the first time Arizona has won three consecutive games since 2015.

 Murray finished 14 of 21 for 104 yards with no interceptions.
-Zane Gonzalez kicked field goal of 47 and 35, the last coming after the forced fumble by Peterson, who was playing in his first game after a six-game suspension for using performance-enhancers.
+Zane Gonzalez kicked field goals of 47 and 35 yards, the last coming after the forced fumble by Peterson, who was playing in his first game after a six-game suspension for using performance-enhancers.

 The loss was the third straight for the Giants, who allowed Jones to be sacked a season-high eight times.
 Jones finished 22 of 35 for 223 yards, including a 28-yard touchdown pass to Rhett Ellison.
 Eli Penny scored on a punted punt.